 We have also had the benefit of many priests who were not pastors helping in our parish over the years.
 When Father Duhr was dying of cancer in 1946, a just ordained priest was sent to us.
 His name was Father James Shannon, who later would become an auxiliary Bishop in this Archdiocese.
 In his autobiography he mentioned how happy he was here.
 Unfortunately, he was not told to refrain from drinking the water from the cistern, and became ill almost until unto death.
 We also had Fr.
 Chester Cappuci from the Red Wing Training School helping before Fr.
 Klaers came.
 Bishop Ham lived in the rectory with his delightful housekeeper Maria Elena from 1984 until 1990.
 He often said Mass here, and both were important members of our community.

 In July of 1991, Fr.
 Mike O’Connor arrived with his housekeeper Marie Lorenz, to fill the hole in our hearts left by the departure of Bishop Ham and Maria Elena.
 Fr.
 Mike became our priest in residence, as we had been sharing Fr.
 Klaers with New Trier, where he resided.
 Where ever two or more were gathered, there was Fr.
 Mike.
 Few parties, graduations, First Communion dinners or any other important event was held for the next 14 years without Fr.
 Mike, and Marie when she could manage to get away from her work.
 Fr.
-Mike was taken from us in December of 2005 to go to his eternal reward and is greatly missed.
-Marie is still among us, quietly going amout her many jobs, the most important being sacristan.
+Mike and Marie have both gone to their eternal reward, and are still missed.

 We have also been blessed by having the Siebenaler priests to help out.
 They grew up on a farm outside New Trier, so are related or know many in this community.
 Fr.
-John lived in an apartment in the convent before moving to Hastings, and has said many Masses here.
+John lived in an apartment in the convent before moving to Hastings, and said many Masses here.
 Fr.
-Martin also occasionally helps out.
-Fr.
-Leonard alternates saying Masses every other weekend with Fr.
-Jay, as we must share Fr.
-Jay with Cannon Falls.
-Without these wonderful men to help, we would not have the ready access to the sacraments that we now have.
+Martin also occasionally helps out, and we were blessed to have Fr.
+Leonard helping for many years.

-As is evident, this parish has always been a mixture of German and Irish, as it still is, with an occasional Scandinavian, usually a convert allowed in.
+As is evident, this parish has always been a mixture of German and Irish, as it still is, with an occasional Scandinavian.
 The parish historical boundaries are roughly the Mississippi and the Welch township boundary to the east, 220th street to the north, Lillehei to the west, and 280th street to the south.
 We have drawn people outside those boundaries for many years, people drawn here for our conservative liturgies, small town atmosphere, and beautiful church building.